The Role of Tonsils

 - Irrigate the tonsils weekly with an oral irrigator to prevent debris and bacteria from accumulating in tonsil crevices

-- Clean nasal passages of mucous drainage to decrease postnasal drip, an underlying cause of tonsil stones
+- Clean nasal passages to decrease postnasal drip, an underlying cause of tonsil stones

-- Avoid a diet high in dairy products because these foods are rich in the protein that anaerobic bacteria thrive on
+- Limit dairy products in your diet because these foods are rich in the protein anaerobic bacteria thrive on

-Dr. Katz Discusses Tonsil Stone Prevention and Treatment
+Watch Dr. Katz Discuss Tonsil Stones and Their Treatment

 TheraBreath Plus Nasal-Sinus Drops help prevent tonsil stones by oxygenating the sinuses and back of the throat with the power of OXYD-8.
 They are also a great choice for people who suffer from bad breath due to allergies, postnasal drip, and chronic dry mouth.

-These products will get you off to a great start.
-However, if you want to prevent bad breath and tonsil stones on a long-term basis, you must use oxygenating toothpaste, mouthwash, and a tongue cleaner to effectively neutralize the anaerobic bacteria from the very back of the tongue.
-This twice-daily regimen will help prevent tonsil stones from forming again.
+If you want to prevent bad breath and tonsil stones on a long-term basis, you must use oxygenating toothpaste, mouthwash, and a tongue cleaner to effectively neutralize the anaerobic bacteria from the back of the tongue.
+This twice-daily regimen will help prevent tonsil stones from recurring.

-Many patients who have followed the recommended regimen using TheraBreath oxygenating products have reported great success not only eliminating tonsil stones, but preventing them from returning.
+Many patients who have followed the recommended regimen using TheraBreath oxygenating products have reported great success combatting tonsil stones and preventing their recurrence.
 In fact, some patients have reported results in as little as one day after starting treatment.